 There aren’t too many planar magnetic in-ears out there.
 This makes the TinHifi P1 one of only a handful; attempting not only to bring planar magnetic down to IEM-size, but to do it for under $200.
 The only real competitor out now is the Monolith M300, which is clearly modeled after Audeze’s iSine series (the real groundbreaker for in-ear planars).
 But TinHifi forgoes that Spiderman-looking design in favor of a more typical IEM aesthetic.
-You can’t tell they’re planar magnetic by looking, but let’s see what a good, long listen reveals to us about the P1.
+You can’t tell they’re planar magnetic by looking, but let’s see what a good, long listen reveals to us in this TinHifi P1 Review.

 Awesome Affordable Planar Magnetic In-Ears: TinHifi P1 Review

 The P1 comes in an attractive package.
 Just a simple black case with white lettering, and a classy leather case.
 The detachable cable is also a classy affair, with a quadruple-braided copper wire that matches the case.
 The buds themselves are all reflective metal, similar to the Campfire Audio Comet.
 They’re shaped kind of like a flag, or the end of golf club depending on your orientation.
 And although aesthetics are largely subjective, I have to commend the P1 in this department.
 I’m smitten, what can I say?

 The atypical shape initially had me conflicted, but I grew to love it.
 It took some getting used to, but now I think it’s great.
 The buds have a very low profile when sitting in the ear, which I love.
 They slide in easily and the cable wraps around the outside of the ear in predictable fashion.
 The metal casing gives the P1 a perfect amount of heft as well.
 Not too much, but enough to feel durable and high-quality.